Prince-K-Ado/ist303_spr25_software_development/slides/week01_03_slides_agile.md

 ---
 # What is Agile?
 - Set of guiding principles
-- Response to predominant software development methods and processes at the time
+- Response to predominant software development methods and processes at the time - "Waterfall" development
-- "Waterfall" development
+- Waterfall development:
   - Highly specified documents from the start
   - Planning and Implementation were sequential stages
   - Failures: projects not meeting needs, developer burnout